2023 Most Popular Fisheries Sciences Bachelor's Degree Schools

 While working on their Bachelor's Degree, fisheries majors at Oregon State accumulate an average of around $36,016 in student debt.

 You’ll be in good company if you decide to attend University of Wisconsin - Stevens Point.
 It ranked #2 on our 2023 Most Popular Fisheries Sciences Bachelor’s Degree Schools list.
-Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
+Located in the town of Stevens Point, UW - Stevens Point is a public school with a medium-sized student population.

 Of the 55 students majoring in fisheries at UW - Stevens Point, 85% are male and 15% are female.